openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `display`: OPTIONAL.
 An array of objects containing information how to display a certain credential in a wallet in each language.
 The following is a non-exhaustive list of parameters that MAY be included.
 Note that the display name of the credential is obtained from `display.name` and individual claim names from `claims.display.name` values.
   * `name`: REQUIRED.
 String value of a display name for the credential.
   * `locale`: OPTIONAL.
-String value that identifies language of this diplay object.
+String value that identifies language of this diplay object represented as language tag values defined in BCP47 [@!RFC5646].
 Multiple `diplay` objects may be included for separate languages.
 There MUST be only one object with the same language identifier.
   * `credential_issuer`: OPTIONAL.
 String value of a display name for the credential issuer.
   * `logo`: OPTIONAL.
 A JSON object with information about the logo of the credential issuer with a following non-exhaustive list of parameters that MAY be included:
     * `url`: OPTIONAL.
 URL where the wallet can obtain a logo of the credential issuer.
     * `alt_text`: OPTIONAL.
 String value of an alternative text of a logo image.
   * `description`: OPTIONAL.
 String value of a description of the credential.
   * `background_color`: OPTIONAL.
-String value of a background color of the credential.
+String value of a background color of the credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].
   * `text_color`: OPTIONAL.
-String value of a text color of the credential.
+String value of a text color of the credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].

 * `formats`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a string identifying the format of the credential.
 Below is a non-exhaustive list of valid key values defined by this specification:
   * Claim Format Designations defined in [@!DIF.PresentationExchange], such as `jwt_vc` and `ldp_vc`